ailianligit/ailianligit.github.io/Reports of Papers/Dealing with Label Quality Disparity in Federated Learning.md

-# [FOC@LNAI 2020] Dealing with Label Quality Disparity in Federated Learning
+# [FOC] Dealing with Label Quality Disparity in Federated Learning

 ## Abstract